dterbah/term-monitor/README.md

 ./term-monitor -ram -cpu
 ```

-This command will display both RAM and CPU usage.
+This command will display both RAM and CPU usage in graphs.

 ## Contributing